faizan1402/Facial_Expression_And_Detection/README.md

  # Face Landmark Detection
  # Facial Expression and Emotion Classification
- # which technology is used facial expression and facial detection?
+ # Which technology is used facial expression and facial detection?
  Facial expression recognition software is a technology which uses biometric markers to detect emotions in human faces.

+ # Which algorithm is used for face detection?
+ Eigenface-Based:- Eigenface based algorithm used for Face Recognition, and it is a method for efficiently representing faces using Principal Component Analysis